n1ckfg/ManosOsc/data/README.txt

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 II.
 CONTROLS
 * (D)ebug: Press the D key to toggle a detailed display of the OSC data that ManosOsc is sending.
-Defaults to OFF.
+Defaults to ON.

 * (Z) reverse: Press the Z key to toggle mirrored tracking--when you move your hand toward the screen, the tracked points move toward you.
 Defaults to ON.